-- New Jersey recognizes same-sex marriages, civil unions and domestic partnerships.
+- New Jersey legalized same-sex marriage and also recognizes civil unions and domestic partnerships.
 See Same-Sex Partner Benefits.

-- Small employers in New Jersey (2-50 employees) are eligible for participation in the Small Employer Health Benefits (SEH) Program.
+- Small employers in New Jersey are eligible for participation in the Small Employer Health Benefits (SEH) Program.
 See The Small Employer Health Benefits Program.

 - Employers are required to provide notice in cases of plan termination or when changing health care plans.
 See Notification of Plan Termination or Plan Changes.

 - New Jersey requires many health care mandates.
 See Mandated Health Benefits, Conditions, Treatments and Procedures.

 - New Jersey has requirements related to specified providers, mental health conditions and substance use disorders, and maternity and dependent coverage.
 See Specified Providers, Mental Health Conditions and Substance Use Disorders, and Maternity and Dependent Coverage.